kiegroup/process-migration-service/README.md

 ## Configuring Quartz

-By default Quartz jobs are stored in-memory but it is possible to configure Quartz to persist the jobs in a database by defining the `quarkus.quartz.store-type` to either `jdbc-cmt` or `jdbc-tx`.
+By default, Quartz jobs are stored in-memory database through connections managed by container, but it is possible to configure Quartz to persist the jobs in a different way either using a user transaction based configuration or the in-memory database.
+This can be achieved by setting the `quarkus.quartz.store-type` property to `ram` or `jdbc-tx`.
 See the [examples](./examples/quartz) and the [Quarkus Quartz documentation](https://quarkus.io/guides/quartz).

 ## Using other JDBC extensions